cowrie/cowrie/INSTALL.md

 # Updating Cowrie

 Updating is an easy process.
 First stop your honeypot.
-Then fetch updates from GitHub, as a next step upgrade your Python dependencies.
+Then fetch updates from GitHub, and upgrade your Python dependencies.
 ```
 bin/cowrie stop
 git pull